-Learn why the omega-3 benefits of fish make it a cornerstone of my eating plan for optimal health.
+Learn why the omega-3 benefits of fish make it a cornerstone of my eating plan for optimal heart health.

 I have followed the research on fish as a cardio-protective and anti-aging agent for 30 years.
 What makes fish so important to any healthy heart nutrition plan is the fact that it is a natural source of omega-3 benefits, as well as omega-6 fatty acids.

 Omega-3 benefits are a bit more challenging to get from food because there are few original sources.
-The best sources for omega-3s are flaxseed, hemp, pumpkin seed oils, dark leafy green vegetables, walnuts, tofu, and fish.
+The best sources for omega-3s are flaxseed, hemp, pumpkin seed oils, dark leafy green vegetables, walnuts, and fish.

-The source I prefer above all others is fish, especially salmon.
+The source I prefer above all others is fish, especially wild salmon.
 Fish convert the omega-3 building block, linolenic acid, into two highly beneficial end products for our bodies: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) omega-3s.
 EPA and DHA are great for rejuvenating the body at the cellular level, with DHA omega-3 benefits providing the most support for heart health.

 The chart below shows the amount of omega-3 fatty acids in some of the most popular fish to eat:

 |Alaskan King Crab*||0.46|